pablocru/hello-dotnet/README.md

 ### How to run a project

-Execute `dotnet run` inside de folder of the desired project
+Execute `dotnet run` inside de folder of the desired project.

 ## Contribute